fleyne/MenuBar-Stats-2-Plugins/README.md

 [MenuBar Stats 2](https://www.seense.com/menubarstats) has been fully re-coded at the end of 2015 to allow plugins management.
 You can try for free [MenuBar Stats 2](https://www.seense.com/menubarstats).

-##MenuBar Stats 2 main architecture
+##MenuBar Stats 2 Main Architecture
 [MenuBar Stats 2](https://www.seense.com/menubarstats), architecture is mainly compose of 2 parts:

-* The core part which is managing the plugins, windows...
+* MBS2 core part which is managing the plugins, windows...
 * The plugins.
 (As of today, 5 plugins are included in the current version -CPU, Disk, Battery, Network, Memory-, 2 additional plugins can be added -Fans, Temperature- for free).

 With this architecture, it is possible for anyone to build their own plugin.